-I’ve done research online for stocks for years.
+I've done research on stocks for years.
 I would mainly use Morningstar, and Yahoo Finance.
 I trusted their data was accurate.
-Though recently I started really digging into financials, and comparing them to other financial web sites.
+Though recently I started really digging into financials and comparing them to other financial websites.
 I noticed something alarming.
 One financial web site would display different data than another!!
 Why is this?
-How am I supposed to make accurate financial calls if the data is different on each web site?
+How am I supposed to make accurate financial calls if the data is different on each website?

 Perhaps this statement rings true:

 A man with a watch knows what time it is.
 A man with two watches is never sure.
 Segal's law

 For example, take VMware Inc. (VMW) in which I did a long put option in my previous post.
 Each web site for VMW had a different forward P/E:

 - Morningstar – VMW, 49.3